Female Fertility

 What is PCOS?

-Polycystic Ovary Syndrome (PCOS) constitutes a hormonal disorder impacting individuals with ovaries.
-It manifests through a constellation of symptoms, including irregular menstrual cycles, elevated androgen (male hormone) levels, and the presence of small ovarian cysts (though not all individuals with PCOS develop ovarian cysts).
+Polycystic Ovary Syndrome (PCOS) is a hormonal disorder that can impact any person with ovaries.
+Those affected can suffer a variety of symptoms including irregular menstrual cycles, elevated androgen (male hormone) levels, and the presence of multiple small follicles on the ovaries.
+Although these follicles give the syndrome its name most people with PCOS do NOT have ovarian cysts; instead, they have lots of small follicles containing eggs.

 What causes it?

-The precise aetiology remains elusive; however, PCOS is believed to result from a complex interplay of genetic and environmental factors.
-Insulin resistance is frequently associated with PCOS, contributing to increased androgen levels and disruptions in the normal menstrual cycle.
+We don’t know the exact cause, but PCOS is believed to result from a combination of genetic and environmental factors.
+Insulin resistance is frequently associated with PCOS and can contribute to increased androgen levels and disruptions in the normal menstrual cycle.

 What are the common symptoms?

-Symptoms of PCOS can vary, but frequently include irregular or infrequent menstruation, or even amenorrhea (absence of periods altogether), rendering it a leading cause of infertility.
+Symptoms of PCOS can include irregular or infrequent menstruation, or even amenorrhea (absence of periods altogether), making it a leading cause of infertility.
+Other common symptoms include acne, facial hair growth, difficulty losing weight, and abnormal vaginal bleeding.